Pediatric Toe Walking Therapy in Palm Beach County

 See Physical Therapy

-Occupational therapy complements PT by addressing sensory and functional challenges related to toe walking.
+Occupational therapy (OT) complements PT by addressing sensory and functional challenges related to toe walking.
 Key approaches include:

 • Sensory Integration